Omega Quartz VS Automatic

 Omega DeVille Prestige Quartz VS DeVille Prestige Automatic

 Specifically, the DeVille Prestige collection is one such collection containing both Quartz and Automatic watches.
 One thing you'll notice about the Omega DeVille Prestige watches is that the mechanical self-winding versions all use Omega's Co-Axial escapement in the movement.
-The DeVille Prestige Automatic is available in both women's sizes ranging from 32.7mm to 36.8mm as well as men's a men's size at 39.5mm.
+The DeVille Prestige Automatic is available in both women's sizes ranging from 32.7mm to 36.8mm as well as a men's size at 39.5mm.
 The list prices for the most affordable automatic DeVille Prestige watch will start at $3,500 with discounted pricing beginning at around $2,500.
-For the higher-end models which feature a Power Reserve, you can find models beginning at a list price of $4,800 and going up to $22,000 for the higher end models which feature diamond bezels and precious metals in the case such as 18kt yellow gold and 18kt rose gold.
+For the higher-end models which feature a Power Reserve, you can find models beginning at a list price of $4,800 and going up to $22,000 for the higher-end models which feature diamond bezels and precious metals in the case such as 18kt yellow gold and 18kt rose gold.

 Omega DeVille Tresor Quartz VS De Ville Tresor Master Co-Axial

 The De Ville Tresor is a collection that will take a bit more explaining to truly understand the differences.
 First, we must explain the difference between the Co-Axial Chronometer and the Master Co-Axial Chronometer or 'Master Chronometer".
-The Master Co-Axial is a Master chronometer which has higher accuracy and resistance to electromagnetic frequencies that the Omega Co-Axial chronometers.
+The Master Co-Axial is a Master chronometer that has higher accuracy and resistance to electromagnetic frequencies that the Omega Co-Axial chronometers.
 A chronometer designation means that the movement was sent to a third-party testing facility called COSC where they fine-tune the caliber or movement until it reaches a precision with a maximum threshold of deviation of -4 seconds a day to +6 seconds/day at which point they issue a COSC certificate stating that the watch movement is a Chronometer.

 It is important to note that the Omega De Ville Tresor Master Co-Axial is not an automatic watch.
-It uses the Omega caliber Master 8511 movement which not is self-winding but rather, it is a manual wind watch (also known as hand-wound watch).
+It uses the Omega caliber Master 8511 movement which not is self-winding but rather, it is a manual wind watch (also known as a hand-wound watch).
 This means that the movement has no rotor which spins as you move your wrist and in doing so winds the mainspring in the watch.
 All winding on the Master Co-Axial is done manually, by hand.
 For more about the differences between Manual Wind watches and Automatic watches click here.

 Omega De Ville Ladymatic Automatic or Quartz